 paperback - $20.00 - 242 pages

-You can order "Pomona A to Z" directly from Pelekinesis, using PayPal or a credit card.
+You can order "Pomona A to Z" by David Allen directly from Pelekinesis, using PayPal or a credit card.

 $20.00 (plus shipping)

 David Allen takes an alphabetical tour through 26 uniquely entertaining aspects of Pomona, California with this delightful series of newspaper columns that first appeared in the Inland Valley Daily Bulletin.
 This 10th anniversary edition, the first time in book form, includes updates, commentary, a foreword by broadcast journalist Steve Julian, and a new introduction by the author.